 This section will cover some of the popular tools that are used to execute different container-related activities.

-Docker: It is one of the top tools for running containers and we have covered it in earlier section.
+Docker: It is one of the top tools that we have covered in the earlier section.

 CRI-O: It is an open-source and exceptionally lightweight tool that is used to implement the runtime interface of a container.